Strike (video game series): Overview

-The player can lose a game in several ways; by losing all their lives or through an action that makes a mission impossible to complete.
+The player can lose a game in several ways: by losing all their lives or through an action that makes a mission impossible to complete.
 These include destroying a mission-critical object, killing someone who was to be captured or rescued, killing too many friendlies, allowing an objective to leave the battlefield, failing to protect a friendly target from being captured or destroyed, destroying your home base or landing zones, or waiting too long to complete a mission objective.
-After such an occurrence, the player must return to his home base and the level restarts from the beginning.
-In Soviet Strike and Nuclear Strike, if a player fails to return they are warned to return to base and after three warnings, STRIKE shuts down the player's vehicle and the level will be restarted.
+After such an occurrence, the player must return to his home base, and the level restarts from the beginning.
+In Soviet Strike and Nuclear Strike, if a player fails to return, they are warned to return to base, and after three warnings, STRIKE shuts down the player's vehicle, and the level will be restarted.

-The series was militaristic in nature, with each enemy sprite having a corresponding information section in the pause menu, relating details of the real world weapon (or a fictionalized version, in the case of non-existent weapons, such as the Mohican helicopter from Urban Strike).
-The next generation titles, Soviet Strike and Nuclear Strike, featured plots based heavily on the present day geopolitics, such as the instability of post-USSR states, or tensions at the DMZ between North and South Korea.
-However, in contrast, the games often displayed a quirky sense of humor, featuring numerous appearances by Elvis including outside a castle where he cannot be killed or even harmed, he just laughs at you and even Santa Claus, as well as wisecracks from the player character in the earlier games (in Urban Strike, the player's character, on being told the villain is an evil genius, comments: 'Great, another evil genius.
+The series was militaristic in nature, with each enemy sprite having a corresponding information section in the pause menu, relating details of the real-world weapon (or a fictionalized version, in the case of non-existent weapons, such as the Mohican helicopter from Urban Strike).
+The next-generation titles, Soviet Strike and Nuclear Strike, featured plots based heavily on present-day geopolitics, such as the instability of post-USSR states, or tensions at the DMZ between North and South Korea.
+However, in contrast, the games often displayed a quirky sense of humor, featuring numerous appearances by Elvis including outside a castle where he cannot be killed or even harmed; he just laughs at you and even Santa Claus, as well as wisecracks from the player character in the earlier games (in Urban Strike, the player's character, on being told the villain is an evil genius, comments, 'Great, another evil genius.
 Why can't I ever fight an evil idiot?')
 Although ostensibly serious in nature, the games were often quite tongue-in-cheek in their execution.